Sd.Kfz.222

 In my humble opinion it is almost impossible to humanely correct this error.

-As MarS points in the direction of a LSSAH vehicle (if you get the hubcaps on the boxtop), you can always scratchbuild the added spaced armor on the nose as done by this unit and hide it, and even drape a camouflage net over it, as was sometimes done.
+As MarS points in the direction of a LSSAH vehicle (if you get the hubcaps on the boxtop and if you make abstraction of the 5.Serie vehicle it is), you can always scratchbuild the added spaced armor on the nose as done by this unit and hide most of the nose.
+You can even drape a camouflage net over it, as was sometimes done.
 In this way it becomes harder to tell that this vehicle would need a nose-job.

 The wheels are a lot better detailed than those from ICM, but they are either too big, or there is something wrong with the dimensions of the sides of the hull.
 This means that the spare wheel looks quite big when mounted on the sides.